-Increasing rates of fraud, scams and similar misconduct can serve as a warning sign of a recession — and they can even indicate we’re already in a recession.
-In May 2009, before the end of the Great Recession, TIME reported “the number of whistle-blowers reporting fraud, theft or the misuse of company assets” was increasing rapidly.
+Increasing rates of fraud, scams and similar misconduct can serve as a warning sign of a recession like Burry saw with the Great Recession — and they can even indicate we’re already in a recession.
+In May 2009, before the end of the Great Recession, TIME reported, “the number of whistle-blowers reporting fraud, theft or the misuse of company assets” was rapidly increasing.

 Oil Price Shocks

 Rising gas prices are always a headache to deal with.
 But they can often pose much greater dangers than just forcing you to pay more at the pump.